 NorthView Acquisition Corp Announces Filing a Registration Statement on Form S-4 in Connection with a Proposed Business Combination with Profusa, Inc.

-Reflects continuing advancement in the business combination process; transaction expected to be completed during the second quarter of 2023

-/EIN News/ -- New York, NY, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- NorthView Acquisition Corp (Nasdaq: NVAC) (“NorthView”), a publicly-traded special purpose acquisition company, and Profusa, Inc. (“Profusa”), a digital health company that is pioneering the next generation of personalized medicine, announced that NorthView filed a registration statement on Form S-4 (the “Registration Statement”) with the U.S. Securities and Exchange Commission (“SEC”) on January 25, 2023.
+New York, NY, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- NorthView Acquisition Corp NVAC ("NorthView"), a publicly-traded special purpose acquisition company, and Profusa, Inc. ("Profusa"), a digital health company that is pioneering the next generation of personalized medicine, announced that NorthView filed a registration statement on Form S-4 (the "Registration Statement") with the U.S. Securities and Exchange Commission ("SEC") on January 25, 2023.

 The Registration Statement contains a preliminary proxy statement/prospectus in connection with the previously announced Business Combination Agreement between NorthView and Profusa.
 Although the Registration Statement has not yet become effective and the information contained therein is subject to change, it provides important information about Profusa and NorthView, as well as the proposed business combination.